You will need your TU id and a credit card when you enroll

 Like all insurance policies there are exclusions and conditions that limit coverage.
 This summary is not intended to be a comprehensive policy document.

 As a Temple employee you are eligible for a 20% discount on travel assistance through International SOS.
 International SOS is one of the world's largest medical and security assistance companies, with more than 3,000 professionals in 24-hour Alarm Centers, international clinics and remote-site medical facilities across five continents.
-To access the discount, please visit the International SOS website (click here) or call 1-800-523-8662.
+Please call 1-800-523-8662 for more information.

 Car Rentals on International Business Travel